julienr/vispy_osmesa_docker/README.md

 # Vispy OSMesa docker container

-This is a Dockerfile that builds a container with OSMesa to test vispy offscreen rendering.
+This is a Dockerfile that builds a docker container with OSMesa to test vispy offscreen rendering.
+Running in a docker container is a nice way to test that the osmesa vispy backend doesn't require an X server.

 Quick usage :